Korean Wedding Traditions

 When Joseon Dynasty Meets Your In-Laws: The Pyebaek Deep Dive

-After the Western-style “I dos” comes the real test: pyebaekpyeh-baektraditional ceremony.
-This intimate ritual, hidden from main wedding guests, costs an additional ₩500,000-3 million ($375-$2,250 USD) but delivers moments no money can buy.
+After the Western-style “I dos” comes the real test: pyebaek (traditional ceremony).
+This intimate ritual, hidden from main wedding guests, delivers moments no money can buy.

 The setup transforms a simple room into a time machine.
-Low tables display precisely arranged offerings: chestnuts for sons, jujubesjoo-joo-behdates for daughters, dried beef for longevity, and enough rice wine to ensure everyone leaves happy.
-The couple changes into spectacular hanbokhahn-bohktraditional clothing while relatives argue about whether the dates should face north or south (they should face east, obviously).
+Low tables display precisely arranged offerings: chestnuts for sons, jujubesjoo-joo-beh (dates) for daughters, dried beef for longevity, and enough rice wine to ensure everyone leaves happy.
+The couple changes into spectacular hanbok (traditional clothing) while relatives argue about whether the dates should face north or south (they should face east, obviously).

-Then begins the bowing marathon.
-Keunjeolkeun-juldeep bow isn’t your yoga class prostration-this is a full-body commitment to respect that would challenge CrossFit champions:
+Then begins the Keunjeolkeun-jularathon.
+Keunjeol (deep bow) isn’t your yoga class prostration, this is a full-body commitment to respect that would challenge CrossFit champions:

 - Start standing (already harder than it sounds in silk hanbok)